-CO2 tax on commercial fishing, ferry operation and aviation
+CO2 tax on commercial fishing and domestic ferry and aviation operation

-Everyone who buys fuel will now get an invoice stating the new CO2 tax.
-You may claim a partial refund of th CO2 tax until 2029.
+You may claim a partial refund of th CO2 tax in the period 2025-2029.
 But from 2030, you will have to pay the full CO2 tax.

 | Year | Refund, fractions | Refund, percentage |